qalonso/shiny-bot-pkm/README.md

 # Shiny Bot
-Python script that automates Shiny Hunting of Pokemon in DS/ GBA emulators.
+Python script that automates Shiny Hunting of Pokemon in DS/ GBA emulators. *(works with DesMume)*